-When our bodies are deprived of optimum nutrition, they must work even harder to keep our systems clear and clean.
+When our bodies are deprived of optimum nutrition they must work even harder to keep our systems clear and clean.
 Everything from our sleep to our digestion and energy levels can suffer from the influx of fat, sugar and alcohol we typically consume around this time of year.

 If you’re feeling a little tired and sluggish after the holiday break, it’s likely you’re in need of a detox!
 And what better way to welcome the New Year than with vital health and abundant energy?

-However, there is one key element that we should always keep in mind during any detox program…the healing of our gut, which is our centre for good health, immunity and vitality.
+However, there is one key element that we should always keep in mind during any detox program…the healing of our gut, which is our center for good health, immunity and vitality.
 Therefore, every detox should include a focus on restoring and optimizing your gut health.

 When your gut health is compromised, all the goodness you put in struggles to be absorbed.
-So whilst you think you’re nourishing your cells, the reality is that it’s likely passing straight through, or even causing you some discomfort e.g. aggravating a leaky gut.
+So while you think you’re nourishing your cells, the reality is that it’s likely passing straight through, or even causing you some discomfort e.g. aggravating a leaky gut.

 Here’s how to ensure your detox includes a gut healing regime so you’re making the most of your time and efforts:

 Our friendly gut bacteria play a massive role in our health and gut function.
-These busy bugs digest some of the fibre that cannot be broken down by human digestive enzymes.
+These busy bugs digest some of the fiber that cannot be broken down by human digestive enzymes.
 As they munch away on these, our gut bacteria produce all sorts of marvellous compounds that strengthen our digestive and immune systems!

 Sadly, many factors such as pesticides, antibiotics and other unnatural chemicals in our environment destroy our gut flora.
 A good quality probiotic can boost your good intestinal bacteria and is an essential aid to any detox program.